Last Updated on March 12, 2026 by Emma Fajcz | Published: March 18, 2020

 We can’t let you leave without trying the one at Bar Ganbara; their txangurro is Chef Juan Mari Arzak’s favorite in town and it’s one of the many unmissable pintxos in San Sebastian.

-We’re aware that it might not look like a place where you would expect to find seafood, but do yourself a favor and RUN to Gure Txoko for the best oysters in town, period.
+We’re aware that it might not look like a place where you would expect to find seafood, but do yourself a favor and run to Gure Txoko for the best oysters in town, period.
 Eduardo personally knows a great oyster provider and he takes pride in only choosing the best ones for his customers.

 This bar is well-known in Gros for its quirky version of SpongeBob’s crab burger, a surprising bao bread burger combined with a soft shell crab.
 It is also very popular for its warm treatment, so expect a crowd during peak hours.

-4. Casa Urola: For Scallops in Ajoblanco Sauce
+3. Casa Urola: Scallops in Ajoblanco Sauce

 Casa Urola is San Sebastian’s seafood HQ, and its specialty is anything and everything grilled with charcoal.
 Choose your vibe: an elegant bar or a formal dining room area upstairs (in case you wish to have a rest from all the pintxo-eating-while-standing-up experience).